 The fundamental assumption in these inquiries is that every industry has seemingly limitless untapped data sources that contain information that can be used to improve businesses by increasing efficiency, reducing costs, identifying profitable opportunities, and generally improving decision-making.
 Furthermore, they assume current machine learning technologies, enabled by inexpensive and readily available computer technology, can help extract this information and can be used to implement software solutions to realize these benefits.
 And in every one of those industries, those assumptions are undeniably true.

 It seems like we are entering a utopian age for data science applied to capital enterprises.
 However, as with all perceived utopias, there is a devious snake and a forbidden fruit lurking in our midst.
 In this case, the forbidden fruit is human behavioral data (HBD) and the devious snake is our inclination to use that data to benefit our businesses at the expense of the human beings we are supposed to be serving with our products.

 Consider the example of human medical information.
 In the mid-1990s, the United States government implemented a federal law, the Health Information Portability and Accountability Act (HIPAA), which encouraged the sharing of medical information across the medical and insurance industries.
 As this information became digitized and easier to share promiscuously, it became clear that HIPAA had created a problem that endangered the welfare of the people it was intended to help.
 In response, in 2003, the United States government created the HIPAA Privacy, Security and Enforcement Acts to protect this digitized data from misuse.
 The theory behind this second set of acts was that personal data could be monetized by certain parties, including insurers, employers, and hospitals, to improve the profitability of those parties at the expense of the patients whose data was being mined.

-There are any number of examples of corporations making ethically questionable choices about the use of HBD to benefit their businesses:
+There are any number of examples of corporations making ethically questionable choices about data privacy to benefit their businesses: